 The LME Rulebook at Part 2 sets out the powers of the LME to request information from Members.
-For the avoidance of doubt, this shall include the power to request information from Members regarding their organisational requirements and trading controls, or about the organisational requirements and trading controls of any Client of a Member.
-The Member shall comply with any request of the LME or shall procure that its Client complies with any request of the LME.
+For the avoidance of doubt, these powers notably include the power to request information from Members regarding their organisational requirements and trading controls, or about the organisational requirements and trading controls of any Client of a Member.
+Under the LME Rulebook, the Member must comply with any request of the LME or must procure that its Client complies with any request of the LME.